mihirp93/p2/README.md

-# My Portfolio - DWA Project 1
 # XKCD Password Generator = DWA Project 2

 ## Live URL
 <coming soon>

 ## Description
-Xkcd style password generator that will easy to remember passwords with attributes provided by the user.
+Xkcd style password generator that will  generate easy to remember passwords with attributes provided by the user.

 ## Demo
 <coming soon>